Avemetatarsalia: Origin

 Bird-line archosaurs appear in the fossil record by the Anisian stage of the Middle Triassic about 245 million years ago, represented by the dinosauriform Asilisaurus.
 However, Early Triassic fossil footprints reported in 2010 from the Świętokrzyskie (Holy Cross) Mountains of Poland may belong to a more primitive dinosauromorph.
 If so, the origin of avemetatarsalians would be pushed back into the early Olenekian age, around 249 Ma.
 The oldest Polish footprints are classified in the ichnogenus Prorotodactylus and were made by an unknown small quadrupedal animal, but footprints called Sphingopus, found from Early Anisian strata, show that moderately large bipedal dinosauromorphs had appeared by 246 Ma.
 The tracks show that the dinosaur lineage appeared soon after the Permian–Triassic extinction event.
 Their age suggests that the rise of dinosaurs was slow and drawn out across much of the Triassic.
+However, other researchers have questioned the dinosauromorph affinities of Prorotodactylus and suggested that the tracemaker may have been a basal archosauriform such as the Euparkeriidae.
 The primitive traits found in the quadrupedal aphanosaur Teleocrater shows that the earliest avemetatarsalians had many pseudosuchian-like features, and that the traits typical for the group evolved later.